|Delaware, Hawaii, Georgia, Kansas, Washington D.C. (and possibly others)||Student|

 Early Life & Family

-John Wilson O’Daniel, Jr. was born at the Homeopathic Hospital in Wilmington, Delaware on the afternoon of July 16, 1925.
+John Wilson O’Daniel, Jr. was born at the Homeopathic Hospital in Wilmington, Delaware, on the afternoon of July 16, 1925.
 He was the second child of John Wilson O’Daniel, Sr. (1894–1975) and Helen Ruth O’Daniel (née Bowman, 1893–1965), who were residing in nearby Newark at the time.
-He had an older sister, Ruth Anne O’Daniel (Groesbeck and then Snyder, 1921–1999).
-His mother and sister went by their middle names.
+He had an older sister, Ruth Anne O’Daniel (later Groesbeck and then Snyder, 1921–1999).
+O’Daniel’s mother and sister went by their middle names.
 His father had been nicknamed “Mike” in college, upgraded to “Iron Mike” during his military service.
 John W. O’Daniel, Sr. served in World War I and remained in the U.S. Army after the war.
 Like his father, the younger O’Daniel was nicknamed “Mike.”

-The younger O’Daniel—along with his mother and sister—were recorded on the census on April 4, 1940 living at 313 East Main Street, where his great-aunts Nellie and Etta Wilson lived (in the very house where John W. O’Daniel, Sr. had been born).
+The younger O’Daniel—along with his mother and sister—were recorded on the census on April 4, 1940, living at 313 East Main Street in Newark, where his great-aunts Nellie and Etta Wilson lived—in the very house where John W. O’Daniel, Sr. had been born.
 It is likely that they had only recently arrived, because his high school yearbook stated that O’Daniel and another future paratrooper, Robert G. Allen, both arrived at Newark High School during their sophomore year.

 During his sophomore year at Newark High School, O’Daniel was in the school band.
 He played football, basketball, and baseball during his junior and senior years.
 He also acted in the Senior Class play, “Footloose.”
 (Despite the name, it appears to have no connection with the later Kevin Bacon film.)
 In the page of class personalities, O’Daniel was named wittiest and (best) actor.
 The yearbook described him as “Equally friendly with everyone, his dramatic ability is remarkable.
 In addition, he is a marvelous dancer, a whiz with a gun, and full of humor.”
 O’Daniel graduated from high school in 1942.
 That same year, Colonel O’Daniel went overseas; the elder O’Daniel’s correspondence suggests that father and son never saw one another again.

-O’Daniel was inducted into the U.S. Army in Camden, New Jersey on September 22, 1943.
-A State of Delaware Individual Military Service Record form filled out by O’Daniel’s mother in 1945 stated that Private O’Daniel began his training at Camp Croft, South Carolina in November 1943.
+O’Daniel was inducted into the U.S. Army in Camden, New Jersey, on September 22, 1943.
+A State of Delaware Individual Military Service Record form filled out by O’Daniel’s mother in 1945 stated that Private O’Daniel began his training at Camp Croft, South Carolina, in November 1943.
 Camp Croft was an Infantry Replacement Training Center.
 O’Daniel’s mother wrote that her son was stationed at Fort Benning, Georgia between March through June 1944 (which would have included a month of airborne school).
-A May 31, 1944 article in the Wilmington Morning News stated: “John W. O’Daniel Jr., has just completed his paratroop training at Fort Benning, Ga., where Mrs. O’Daniel, who attended her son’s graduating exercises had the privilege of pinning on his wings, the mark of a paratrooper.”

 In a 1945 letter to Private O’Daniel’s father, 1st Sergeant William Donald McMurchy (1913–1988, who had been a staff sergeant during the summer of 1944) wrote of Private O’Daniel: